 What does ‘broad and balanced’ mean at Calderstones?

 We believe in offering students the opportunity to study as wide a range of subjects for as long as possible before they begin to narrow their curriculum to just those subjects that they choose to study as qualifications.

-In 2018-19 we will begin moving away from the notion of thinking about the curriculum as being split into Key Stages, as has so often been the case in the past.
 We aim to see the journey of the child over a 5 year (and sometimes 7 year) period as being a continuous, planned learning experience and one that is flexible and always evolving in response to individual need and world change.